publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch41/m__us_usc_t12_s4003.md

         If the receiving depository institution determines that a check deposited in an account is a check described in paragraph (1), the receiving depository institution shall not assess any fee for any subsequent overdraft with respect to such account, if—

-            (A) the depositor was not provided with the written notice required under subsection (f) of this section (with respect to such determination) at the time the deposit was made;
+            (A) the depositor was not provided with the written notice required under subsection (f) (with respect to such determination) at the time the deposit was made;

             (B) the overdraft would not have occurred but for the fact that the funds so deposited are not available; and